-Monasteries | Church Power, to Charlemagne | Morality and Division from the 8th to 12th Centuries | Against Witchcraft and Heresies | John Wycliffe and Jan Hus | Lorenzo Valla and the Donation of Constantine | The Spanish Inquisition
+Monasteries | Morality and Division from the 8th to 12th Centuries | Against Witchcraft and Heresies | John Wycliffe and Jan Hus | Lorenzo Valla and the Donation of Constantine | The Spanish Inquisition

 Monasteries for women appeared, which, in addition to spirituality, offered women an escape from male domination and from the polygamy that was still being practiced by some nobles and German kings.
-These convents offered some women positions such as abbess or prioress and provided the possibility for intellectual development or training in the arts.
+These convents offered positions such as abbess or prioress and provided the possibility for intellectual development or training in the arts.

 Thirteen monasteries were established by Benedict – who had moderated his asceticism.
 His monasteries had three cardinal rules: poverty, chastity and obedience.
 Residents were to renounce their personal possessions, commit themselves to living their entire life in his community and to obey the monastery's leader: the abbot.
 The monastery was to be a family based on love, and the abbot was to consult all the brethren in matters of grave concern.
-Since Benedict believed that idleness was the enemy of the soul, members were to spend their days at labor and prayer.
+Benedict believed that idleness was the enemy of the soul, and members were to spend their days at labor and prayer.
 The Benedictine monks reclaimed drained swamps, improved soil, carved woods, worked with metal, made glass, wove cloth, brewed beverages and reproduced manuscripts by hand.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.